driskell/log-courier/docs/LogstashIntegration.md

 		cd log-courier
 		make gem

-Switch to the Logstash installation directory and install it.
+Switch to the Logstash installation directory as the user Logstash was installed with and install the gem.
 Note that because this is JRuby it may take a minute to finish the install.
 The ffi-rzmq-core and ffi-rzmq gems bundled with Logstash will be upgraded during the installation, which will require an internet connection.

 		cd /path/to/logstash
 		export GEM_HOME=vendor/bundle/jruby/1.9